Ranked

 -

-Outdated lift system - Simon points out that "the lift system is a little dated with mostly 2 or 4 man chairs rather than the 6 or 8s you now find in bigger resorts."
-David specifically mentions that "some of the higher up lifts are slow and can have a very long queue."
+Outdated lift system - Several users highlight issues with the lifts.
+Simon points out, "The lift system is a little dated with mostly 2 or 4 man chairs rather the 6 or 8s you now find in bigger resorts," while David mentions "the lifts need an upgrade."

 -